Why? Isolating your speakers with rigid, non-resonating stands will minimise vibrations, which can colour the sound.

 We’re impressed with how weighty and dynamic these stands make our speakers sound.

 The Atacamas work well with a variety of speakers, and not just budget models - despite their relatively modest price.

-Easily one of the best-value stands we’ve come across and a rightful 2014 Awards winner.
+Easily one of the best-value stands we’ve come across.

 MORE: Atacama Moseco 6 review